ZoneMinder/mlapi/README.md

 What
 =====
-An API gateway that you can install in your own server to do object, face and gender recognition.
+An API gateway that you can install in your own server to do object and face recognition.
 Easy to extend to many/any other model.
 You can pass images as:
 - a local file
 - remote url